Most Active Stories

-"Right now we have eight full-time lawyers assigned to the active and pending cases in the military commission system," says Lisa Monaco, the assistant attorney general for National Security at the Justice Department.
+"Right now we've got eight full-time prosecutors that are assigned to the active and pending cases in the military commission system," says Lisa Monaco, the assistant attorney general for National Security at the Justice Department.

 "We've got folks who are spending full time down at Guantanamo," Monaco says.
-"We've got lawyers spending time in court so they are participating fully both at Guantanamo and back in the States."
+"We've got lawyers who are spending time in court ... so they are participating fully both at Guantanamo and back in the States."

 'Law Is Being Applied'